hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 .. contents::

+One of the areas in which data standardization holds the greatest promise is in data collection and reporting.
+If different programs all agree to collect the same (or very similar) data for the same use cases, such as the data reported by the contractor when the initial audit is conducted or the final job and test-out results are reported, information technology costs could be reduced tremendously across the country because software vendors would be able to use the same reporting template, with only minor modifications, for multiple programs.
+Standard datasets will also greatly facilitate cross-program comparability, support research efforts and accurate quantification of savings for other uses.

 BPI-2200 defines a long list of data elements, many of which may not be needed for your project.
 To determine which data points are needed, start with the responses you developed in :doc:`implementation_goals`.
 The goal of this